As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 - Preheat oven to 350 degrees.

-- Beat butter and sugar together on high speed until fluffy.
+- In the bowl of a stand mixer, beat butter and sugar together on high speed until fluffy.
+(Alternatively, use a handheld electric mixer on high speed).
 Beat in the eggs, vanilla, ricotta and lemon zest.

 - In a separate bowl, combine the flour, salt and baking powder.

-- With the mixer on low speed, slowly add the flour mixture into the ricotta mixture until combine.
+- With the mixer on low speed, slowly add the dry ingredients into the ricotta mixture until combined.

 - Line 2 baking sheets with parchment paper.
 Drop the cookie dough in heaping spoonfuls onto the baking sheets, leaving 1 inch of space between them.
 Bake 20 minutes.
-Cool.
+Transfer cookies to a cooling rack and cool to room temperature.

 - To make the frosting, whisk all ingredients together in a shallow bowl.
 Dip the tops of the cooled cookies into the frosting.
 Set onto a wire rack to let dry.